Qiskit/RFCs/text/###-v2-provider-interface.md

 a maintanence change for terra is to remove marshmallow from the existing providers interface.
-This will make things more transparent in how they are built simplifying andy time we need to work with the interface, but also significantly speed up the performance of this interface.
+This will make things more transparent in how they are built simplifying andy time we need to work with the interface, but also significantly speed up the performance of the current interface.
 The first piece of this has been pushed for the qobj class here:

 https://github.com/Qiskit/qiskit-terra/pull/3383